 Search Funds

-How can I create a list of companies for a search fund?
+How can I research industries for my search fund?
+How can I create a list of companies for a search fund by industry?

 Using library databases it is possible to create a list of privately owned companies within a certain geography and industry.
 For a search fund, it is best to cast a wide net and get a large list of companies that you can then narrow down further as you progress in your search.